 During a cycling class you’ll see metrics on screen like Cadence (measured in rotations per minute (RPM), Resistance, Output (measured in watts), and Total Output (measured in kilojoules).
 Instructors will cue you throughout class to be at a certain resistance level or RPM and you’ll adjust your ride accordingly.
 During live classes they’ll shout out participants for milestone rides and other notable things, which I think is fun.
 Some people find this distracting or unnecessary—they just want to focus on working out—and I get that, too.

 If you have an all-access membership to the Peloton app, you can use it on your Android or iPhone as well to complete running, strength, bootcamp, and yoga workouts, plus more.
 If you don’t have a Peloton Bike but want to use the app for these classes—or if you have a different bike and want to utilize the on-demand cycling workouts—the membership fee is $12.99 per month.

 Peloton Bike vs Peloton Bike+

-The Bike+ is Peloton’s souped-up offering, and is really meant to offer an immersive cycling and strength training experience.
+The Peloton Bike Plus is the souped-up version of the base model, and is really meant to offer an immersive cycling and strength training experience.
 The main difference between the bikes is the tech.